Warren

 It is so high when close up the brain struggles with the scale.

 You can go inside but it is very expensive like everything in Dubai where just a coffee will set you back $12.
-I could not justify the fee so enjoyed the dancing fountain show which attempts to shoot water half as high.
+I could not justify the fee so enjoyed the free dancing fountain show in the evening and ate at KFC the only thing I could afford.

 Whilst many issues affected this ride I am glad I gave it a go on the Street 750 which whilst not a bike I would normally ride was still enjoyable.